 Cervical Dilation: The first stage of parturition involves the gradual opening and thinning of the cervix, the narrow passage connecting the uterus to the birth canal.
 Hormonal changes, particularly an increase in the hormone oxytocin, stimulate contractions of the uterus, leading to cervical dilation.

 Expulsion of the Fetus: The second stage of parturition is marked by the actual birth of the baby.
 Strong uterine contractions push the fetus downward through the birth canal.
 With each contraction, the cervix continues to dilate, allowing the baby to move closer to the vaginal opening.
-Eventually, the baby's head emerges, followed by the rest of the body.
+Ultimately, the baby's head appears first, followed by the remaining body.

 Delivery of the Placenta: After the baby is born, the third stage of parturition involves the delivery of the placenta.
-The uterus contracts, leading to the separation of the placenta from the uterine wall.
-These contractions help expel the placenta through the birth canal.
-Once the placenta is fully expelled, the process of childbirth is complete.
+The uterus contracts, causing the placenta to detach from the uterine wall.
+These contractions assist in pushing the placenta out through the birth canal.
+Once the placenta is completely expelled, childbirth is finished.

-Lactation is a complex biological process regulated by hormones and controlled by the mammary glands.
+Colostrum is the initial milk secreted by the mammary glands right after delivery.
 During pregnancy, the mammary glands undergo structural changes and develop milk-secreting cells called alveoli.
 After childbirth, hormonal changes stimulate the release of milk from the alveoli into the ducts, allowing for breastfeeding and nourishment of the newborn.

 Colostrum is the first milk produced by the mammary glands immediately after childbirth.
 It is a concentrated, yellowish fluid that differs in composition from mature breast milk.
 Colostrum is rich in bioactive components and provides numerous benefits to the newborn.
 Within colostrum, the following elements play crucial roles: